kolkhis/tech-notes/linux/lfs/index.md

 - The host: This is where the built programs will run (the LFS system).
 - The target: The machine that the compiler produces code for.

-All the packages in the book use an autoconf-based building system, which accepts system types in the form `cpu-vendor-kernel-os` (referred to as a system triplet).
+All the packages in the book use an autoconf-based building system.
+This accepts system types in the form `cpu-vendor-kernel-os` (referred to as a system triplet).

 The `vendor` field is often omitted.
-The `kernel` and `os` began as a single `system` field, which is why it's called a triplet.
+The `kernel` and `os` began as a single `system` field, which is why it's called a triplet even though it's 4 fields.

 > A simple way to determine your system triplet is to run the config.guess
 > script that comes with the source for many packages.